hadar-simulator/hadar/docs/source/architecture/workflow.rst

 The main issue when we want to *help people generating their scenarios* is they are as many generating process than user.
 Therefore workflow is build upon a Stage and Pipeline Architecture.

 Stages, Pipelines & Plug
 ------------------------

-Stage is an atomic process applied to data.
+Stage is an atomic process applied on data.
 In workflow, data is a pandas Dataframe with this form

 TODO stage data